Fat Squirrel Outdoor

 Please note that any dens already standing are built by children, so they are not particularly sturdy.

-Please keep your children away from our axe throwing area.
+Keep young children well away from our axe throwing area.

 Please make sure that your children behave safely around the fires, we are happy to give fire safety talks.
 Fires must be kept in the pits and we ask that people don't move burning sticks around.
 If we see dangerous behaviour we will ask that it stops and we reserve the right to ask people who don't keep their children or everyone else in the woodland safe to leave.